-Harare - 27 November 2016 - The Zimbabwe Election Support Network (ZESN) deployed 17 mobile and static observers to the National Assembly by-election in Chimanimani West.
-The static observers were at every polling station, whilst the mobile teams were roving around the Constituency assessing the political environment outside the polling stations.
+Harare - 28 November 2016 - The Zimbabwe Election Support Network (ZESN) deployed 17 mobile and static observers to the National Assembly by-election in Chimanimani West.
+The static observers were stationed at the eleven (11) ward collation centres, whilst the mobile teams were roving around the Constituency assessing the political environment outside the polling stations.